Federal Internet Crimes Defense Lawyer

 What Are Some Cyber Crimes That May Be Charged Federally?

 Computer crimes are becoming increasingly common but are still fairly new, and as such, the laws that apply to them are still being developed.
 Federal agents are the leading authorities in the investigation of computer crimes, whether these crimes involve stealing money from banks, credit card fraud, extortion, or sending fake emails.
-If a computer crime occurs across state lines, then federal agents automatically have jurisdiction over the case.
-The federal government is sophisticated and well-equipped with the best technology and a surplus of funds for the purposes of investigating and convicting people of cyber crimes.

 The sentences for cyber crimes will depend on the amount of loss, the amount that the defendant attempted to steal, the defendant's prior criminal record, how many people were impacted by the perpetrator's actions, and the level of sophistication shown by the crime.
-If someone is being investigated for a computer crime, they should obtain an attorney, discuss all the details of the case, and begin devising the best strategy.

 Consulting with an Experienced Defense Attorney

-But it takes some times because these guys are stacked up with computers that they need to evaluate.
+But it takes some time because these guys are stacked up with computers that they need to evaluate.
 I would say it takes anywhere from six months to a year in order for them to look into those devices.
 Not necessarily because it's so difficult or time consuming to look into the device, but because of the backlog of work that these forensic experts have to do.

-Either way, our defense attorney can contact the investigators, talk to them about what's going on, let them know that they represent you and let them know that they are there to answer any questions and to deal with any issues that might come up.
-This is very helpful because if you don't have an attorney what ends up happening is once they're done investigating everything, if they've got a case, they're just going to come out and arrest you no matter where you are and they're going to send you into the system.
+Either way, our defense attorney can contact the investigators, talk to them about what's going on, let them know that they represent you, and let them know that they are there to answer any questions and deal with any issues that might come up.

 That's important.
 Because now your attorney can start to direct things — can start to see if there are any defenses that night be available to you and can make things easier for you where you're not just grabbed.
-A bond situation can be discussed and set up where you're going into court and everything is discussed, locked down and things go smoothly in court so you can get out of custody and deal with your case.
+A bond situation can be discussed and set up where you're going into court, and everything is discussed, locked down, and things go smoothly in court so you can get out of custody and deal with your case.

 Negotiation with Federal Prosecutor

 The bottom line is this.
 Get an attorney.
-Let the attorney handle things — as long as it's an attorney who has done these type of cases before, then you will be in a much stronger position to defend yourself and make things go smoothly.
+Let the attorney handle things — as long as it's an attorney who has done these types of cases before, then you will be in a much stronger position to defend yourself and make things go smoothly.

-Once you make the first appearance, it will be argued before the Judge as to what type of a bond, if any — sometimes you're looking at a mandatory minimum or a lot of time in custody, so the government is going to argue that you be detained, other times your attorney can work something out with the government, and still other terms, it's an argument in the courthouse to ultimately decide ‘the prosecutor argues one thing; defense attorney argues another; the court makes the final decision.
+Once you make the first appearance, it will be argued before the Judge as to what type of a bond, if any — sometimes you're looking at a mandatory minimum or a lot of time in custody, so the government is going to argue that you be detained, other times your attorney can work something out with the government, and still other terms, it's an argument in the courthouse to decide ‘the prosecutor ultimately argues one thing; defense attorney argues another; the court makes the final decision.

 The next thing that's going to happen is you're going to be set into a Judge who is going to be in charge of our case.
-Your attorney is going to be given all the paperwork, any digital evidence and any type of evidence the government intends to use in the case against you and a lot of times the Judges will bring you into court and they'll make the government go over their case and give the defense an idea, give the court an idea of what they're intending to do, what type of evidence they have and then the case will move forward.
+Your attorney is going to be given all the paperwork, any digital evidence, and any type of evidence the government intends to use in the case against you, and a lot of times, the Judges will bring you into court.

-Your attorney is going to start making decisions on what type of motions might be able to be filed, whether a plea agreement should be reached or whether the case is going to be fought in a jury trial.
+Your attorney is going to start making decisions on what type of motions might be able to be filed, whether a plea agreement should be reached, or whether the case is going to be fought in a jury trial.
 So, get on it quick.
-Don't wait until the last minute.
-Don't bury your head in the sand.
-Get an attorney who knows what they're doing and can start making the moves that will make a difference for you moving forward in your federal criminal matter.

 Contact Our Federal Criminal Lawyers

 At Hedding Law Firm, our internet crime defense lawyers have the experience and knowledge of the federal system and its workings.
 Our law firm can and will effectively defend you.
 Our federal criminal lawyers ensure the protection of your rights from the beginning of your case all the way through jury trial.
-We may even be able to get alternative sentencing to prison, depending on the circumstances of your case.

 Related Content: